Go One Step Beyond Painting - Create a Contemporary Collage!

 Here’s my collage process

-1. Choose a support, canvas or board.
-The longhorn collage is on a 16“ x 20” piece of MDF board that you can find at any local hardware store.
-Amersand gessobord could be used also.
+You can use canvas, board, or anything else you’d like.
+The longhorn collage I made is on a 16″ x 20″ piece of MDF board that you can find at any local hardware store.
+Ampersand Gessobord could be used also.

-5. Now for the fun part. . . start hand painting some papers, or use found papers to correspond to your painted foundation.
+This is the fun part. . . start hand painting some papers, or use found papers that correspond to the colors and shapes of your composition.
 Found papers might include magazine pages, vintage stamps, song books, old book pages, children’s story books or other paper ephemera such as ticket stubs or an individual’s handwriting.

 I like to hide hidden messages in my collage paintings.
 In the longhorn collage, I used the words “Tumbling Tumbleweeds” cut from some sheet music.
 You can also use rubber stamps to stamp on the paper and decorate with multiple layers of acrylic paint (tube, folk craft paints, or liquid acrylic works).

-6. Use Liquitex Medium and Varnish or Soft Gel medium to adhere the papers to your painting.
-Put some liquid medium down on the support with an old brush, place the paper down and then cover it with the medium and continue until the image is covered.
+Use the same Liquitex medium as before to glue down the papers.
+Just put some medium down on the support with an old brush, place the paper down and then cover it with the medium and continue until the image is covered.

 For more articles and artwork from Nancy Standlee, please visit her art blog.